m-housh/supabase-client-dependency/Sources/SupabaseDependencies/Documentation.docc/Articles/01_AuthControllerUsage.md

 It gives you the ability to override the current user and session.
 It also provides some validations for credentials if you need them for your application.

-The ``SupabaseClientDependency`` sets up an auth controller automatically, however it can also be used / managed independently.
+The ``SupabaseDependency`` sets up an auth controller automatically, however it can also be used / managed independently.

 ### Usage